rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Rationale:

-\* It works well for showing off confidence and thus competence.
+* It works well for showing off confidence and thus competence.

-\* It keeps people active, forces them to interact while still being safe because of the sufficient anonymity (they just have to stand somewhere).
+* It keeps people active, forces them to interact while still being safe because of the sufficient anonymity (they just have to stand somewhere).

-\* You get information on your audience (can be really valuable later on)
+* You get information on your audience (can be really valuable later on)

 Recommendation:

-\* everyone mixes up again (-> harder to know their names!),
+* Everyone mixes up again (-> harder to know their names!),

-\* I haven’t found a really natural way to move to the next part (other than remarking on something remarkable to make it seem relevant and then brute forcing my way).
+* I haven’t found a really natural way to move to the next part (other than remarking on something remarkable to make it seem relevant and then brute forcing my way).

 **6.1.3 Vanilla introduction (\*\**)**